teith/Roblox-ID-Grabber/README.md

 # Roblox ID Grabber
-## hey-o this thing saves you time getting roblox ids from the catalog
+## hey-o this thing saves you time getting roblox ids from the catalog or library

-### this works **only on the catalog** and if you use it on something else that it doesn't support yet, then the only thing I can tell you is to reinstall.

 This is a chrome extension I made so you can save time getting ids on roblox.
 You install it by saving as zip, unzipping the zip somewhere, going into chrome's extension menu, enabling developer mode, clicking "Load unpacked", and selecting the "robloxidgetter" folder.